joomla/accessibility/docs/testing/testing-single-page.md

 **Execute one of the automated tests**.

-You can use browser add-ons, such as WAVE, AXE, OpenWAX, Accessibility Developer Toolbar, or the selected web service.
+You can use browser add-ons, such as WAVE, AXE, OpenWAX, Accessibility Developer Toolbar or the selected web service.

 [Read the article about automated tests.][3]